-GENERAL INSTRUCTIONS
+2.3 GENERAL INSTRUCTIONS

-- ➤ Immediately after the completion of the 2nd Semester, the students shall proceed for their Summer Training of 6-8 weeks duration in an industrial organization approved by the Institute.
-The candidates shall be required to undergo training in the functional area (such as Marketing, Finance, HRM, etc.) of the organization concerned. - > The organization may assign a specific project to the candidate, which will be completed by him / her during this tenure.
-The work done by the candidate in the training on the project shall be submitted by the candidates in the manner as specified in the Ordinance. - ➤ The Summer Training Report prepared after the completion of Summer Training shall be assessed in the third Semester as a compulsory paper of 100 marks (Internal 40: External 60). - > The Faculty guide has the liberty to visit the Organization where the student is undergoing training to assess and evaluate fruitfulness of the training. - ➤ No two students should work on a Single Topic during their Summer Training Report.
-Even if the students are assigned the same project it is expected that they work on different aspects or demographic area of the project and present accordingly. - > All the students are required to give presentation to the Committee of experts which will be held as per Schedule notified. - ➤ The students are required to meet their Faculty Guides on regular basis before submitting the report finally. - > It is obligatory for students to get their draft approved from concerned guide before giving final draft of the Summer Training Project Report for submission. - > The Guidelines for writing Summer Training Report is given in Section-A - ➤ The format of the Report Writing is attached as Section-B - Specifications for Body of the STR is attached as Section-C
+- a) Immediately after the completion of the second semester, the students shall proceed for their Summer Training of 4 weeks duration in the Institute. - b) The organization may assign a specific project to the candidate, which will be completed by him / her during this tenure.
+The work done by the candidate in the training on the project shall be submitted by the candidates in the manner as specified in the Ordinance. - c) The Summer Training Report prepared after the completion of Training shall be assessed in the third Semester as a compulsory paper of 100 marks (Internal 50: External: 50). - d) The Faculty guide has the liberty to visit the Organization where the student is undergoing training to assess and evaluate fruitfulness of the training. - e) No two students should work on a Single Topic during their Summer Training.
+Even if the students are assigned the same project it is expected that they work on different aspects or demographic area of the project and present accordingly. - f) All the students are required to give presentation to the Committee of experts which will be held as per Schedule notified. - g) The students are required to meet their Faculty Guides on regular basis. - It is obligatory for students to get their draft approved from concerned guide before giving final draft of the Summer Training Report for submission. - h) The Guidelines for writing Summer Training Report is given in Section A. - i) The format of the Report Writing is given in Section B - j) Specifications for Body of the STR is given in Section C